Eververdants/ETBSaveManager/README.md

 Please note: Future development may involve features related to encryption keys.
 For data security, the code for these parts will not be open-sourced, and I will make corresponding annotations in the code.

 This project uses assets extracted from Escape The Backrooms, which are stored in the `icons/ETB_UI` folder within the `public`directory.
 The names of the resources have not been modified.

+There is currently a trial version available, with the version number `V3.0.0-Alpha-1`.
+You can experience the new interface in this version.
+However, at this time, only the `Chinese` language is supported.

+If you encounter any bugs while using the trial version, please provide a detailed description of the issue to the developer, or take a screenshot of the error messages shown in the DevTools, and submit an issue.

+My email: **`llzgd@outlook.com`**

 ‼️‼️‼️ This repository and program are not affiliated with Escape The Backrooms developer Fancy‼️‼️‼️